fcc-joemcintyre/book-trader/README.md

 Testing can be done for all components,

 ```
-npm test
+yarn test
 ```

 Or components individually,

 ```
-npm run test-db
+yarn test-db
-npm run test-server
+yarn test-server
 ```

 ### Server

 In a terminal, continuous server operation, updating on changes, can be activated with

 ```
-npm start
+yarn start
 ```

 The *nodemon* utility provides restart on update.